Origin of insulating ferromagnetism in iron oxychalcogenide Ce$_2$O$_2$FeSe$_2$

-\textit{DFT Results.-} From density functional theory (DFT) calculations ~\cite{Kresse:Prb99,Blochl:Prb2,Perdew:Prl08}, the band structure of the non-interacting non-magnetic phase of COFS is clearly more dispersive along the chain direction ($\Gamma$-X / S-Y path) than other directions, indicating dominant one-dimensional behavior along the $k_x$ axis, as shown in Figs.~\ref{analyze_orbital} (a) and (b).
-The relevant hopping amplitudes and crystal field splitting energies for the five $3d$ iron orbitals were extracted using the maximally localized Wannier functions~\cite{marzari1997maximally,mostofi2008wannier90}.
-The dominated parameters are in Fig.~\ref{analyze_orbital} (c).
-After turning on the Hubbard $U$ and magnetism, experiments suggest that COFS will become a Mott insulator with no bands crossing the Fermi level.
+\textit{DFT Results.-} From density functional theory (DFT)~\cite{Kresse:Prb99,Blochl:Prb2,Perdew:Prl08}, the band structure of the non-interacting non-magnetic phase of COFS is more dispersive along the chain direction ($\Gamma$-X / S-Y path) than other directions, indicating dominant one-dimensional behavior along the $k_x$ axis [Figs.~\ref{analyze_orbital} (a,b,c)].
+Hopping amplitudes and crystal-field splitting energies for the five $3d$ iron orbitals were extracted using the maximally localized Wannier functions~\cite{marzari1997maximally,mostofi2008wannier90} and they are in Fig.~\ref{analyze_orbital} (d).
+Including the Hubbard $U$ and magnetism, experiments suggest that COFS should be a Mott insulator with no bands crossing the Fermi level.

-As shown in Fig.~\ref{analyze_orbital} (c), the orbital $d_{x^2-y^2}$ has the largest NN intra-orbital hopping and the lowest onsite crystal-field energy level.
-Besides the intra-orbital hoppings, our results indicate that the inter-orbital hoppings -- corresponding to non-zero off-diagonal matrix elements -- are also robust.
-These important inter-orbital hoppings lead to orbital entanglement and, thus, the five orbitals can be naturally divided into three sectors: sector 1 \{$d_{z^2}$\} (primarily isolated), 2 \{$d_{x^2-y^2}$, $d_{yz}$\}, and 3 \{$d_{xz}$, $d_{xy}$\}.
-From the DFT hopping amplitudes and crystal fields, the total bandwidth for each sector is roughly estimated to be $\sim$ 1, 2.3, and 1 eV, respectively, with sector 2 having the largest bandwidth compared to others.
+As shown in Fig.~\ref{analyze_orbital} (d), the orbital $d_{x^2-y^2}$ has the largest NN intra-orbital hopping and the lowest on-site crystal-field energy level.
+Besides the intra-orbital hoppings, our results indicate that the inter-orbital hoppings -- i.e. non-zero off-diagonal matrix elements -- are also robust.
+These important inter-orbital hoppings lead to orbital entanglement.
+The five orbitals can be naturally divided into three sectors: sector 1 \{$d_{z^2}$\} (primarily isolated), 2 \{$d_{x^2-y^2}$, $d_{yz}$\}, and 3 \{$d_{xz}$, $d_{xy}$\}.
+From the DFT hopping amplitudes and crystal fields, the total bandwidth for each sector is, roughly, $\sim$ 1, 2.3, and 1 eV, respectively, with sector 2 having the largest bandwidth~\cite{comments_hoppings}.
+Note that Fig.~\ref{analyze_orbital} (d) is only a sketch and should not be confused with the bands of Fig.~\ref{analyze_orbital} (a).